datahub-project/datahub/metadata-ingestion/source_docs/mssql.md

 This plugin extracts the following:

-- Databases, schema, tables and views and associated metadata
+- Metadata for databases, schemas, views and tables
 - Column types associated with each table/view

 ## Quickstart recipe